eb0687/mini-framework/docs/docs/routing.md

   - Nodes are appended directly.

 A custom link element that, when clicked, calls navigate(path) instead of triggering a full page reload.
+For styling link() is given a predefined class called `custom-link`

 :::note
 Why not use a regular a tag?